NIGTEVECHT INTERACTIVE DISPLAY

-Fort Bij Nigtevecht is part of the Dutch Waterline, a water-based defense system designed to protect the capital.
-Today, Fort Bij Nigtevecht serves as an event venue and bed and breakfast (B&B), while still allowing visitors to explore a section of the fort, providing a unique opportunity to engage with its rich history.
+Fort Bij Nigtevecht is part of the Dutch Waterline, a water-based defence system designed to protect the capital.
+Today, Fort Bij Nigtevecht serves as an event venue and bed-and-breakfast (B&B), while still allowing visitors to explore a section of the fort and experience its history.

 BEWAPEND MET WATER

-We developed an interactive installation that allows visitors to experience the loading procedure that soldiers performed during the active period of the Dutch Waterline.
+We developed an interactive installation that allows visitors to experience the loading procedure that soldiers performed during the Dutch Waterline's active period.

 A digital display shows an image of the canon with informational markers, on location at Fort bij Nigtevecht.